 The occasional intervallic leap, adds freshness to melody lines.

-Melody lines that have leaps, sound more melodic.
+Melody lines that have leaped, sound more melodic.

 On the other hand, you also don’t want to go overboard.

-Too many intervalic leaps, will make a melody sound frantic and all over the place.
+Too many intervallic leaps, will make a melody sound frantic and all over the place.